Onyxxx17/valentines/README.md

 # valentines
-Jusst a simple and fun Valentine's Day website for my girlfriend
+Just a simple and fun Valentine's Day website for my girlfriend